havenwood/word-tally/README.md

 Tallies the number of times each word appears in one or more unicode input sources.
 Use `word-tally` as a command-line tool or `WordTally` via the Rust library interface.
 I/O is streamed by default.
 Memory-mapped and fully-buffered-in-memory I/O modes can be selected to optimize for different file sizes and workloads.
 Optionally take advantage of multiple CPU cores through parallelized tallying and sorting.

 Parallel streamed, buffered and memory-mapped I/O modes use SIMD for quick newline-based chunk boundary detection.
-Memory-mapping is only supported for files with seekable file descriptors but is able to optimize boundary finding.
-Parallel streaming mode is the default for better performance, reasonable memory usage and flexibility with stdin and files.
-Sequential streaming mode (via `--no-parallel`) uses the least peak memory.
+Memory mapping is only supported for files with seekable file descriptors but is able to optimize boundary finding.
+Sequential streaming mode uses the least peak memory.
+Parallel streaming mode is the default, for a some increased performance with somewhat constrained memory usage along with flexibility handling stdin and files.

 ## Usage